Ray Hackett Racing: No. 75 history

+Truck No. 75 results

 No. 76 history

 RHR made its NASCAR Camping World Truck Series debut in the 2008 season finale, where Ryan Hackett finished 34th at Homestead-Miami Speedway.

 Hackett drove seven races in 2009, and recorded a top-twenty finish at Charlotte Motor Speedway.

 In 2010, Hackett drove the first two races of the season for the team.
 RHR then signed Brian Johnson Jr. to a two-race deal after seeing him race in the Toyota All-Star Showdown in January.
 Johnson drove for the team at Martinsville Speedway and Nashville Superspeedway.
 The team later signed Truck Series veteran Rick Crawford to drive the No. 76 at Kansas Speedway.
 A potential full-time schedule was disrupted by sponsorship issues after five races.

 Before the 2011 season, RHR signed Alli Owens to run the season-opening race at Daytona International Speedway.
 Owens failed to make the field by five spots.
 Hackett made the team's only other 2011 attempt, finishing 22nd at Talladega Superspeedway.

 The team's only race in 2012 was with Hackett driving at Talladega; he finished 17th.

+Truck No. 76 results

 ARCA Re/Max Series

 Ryan Hackett drove six ARCA Re/Max Series races for the team between 2005 and 2008, scoring a best race finish of 12th.